 Do you have a favorite garden flower that always seems to have its head in the dirt, especially after a heavy rain?
 This flower may be the perfect candidate for a hanging basket.
 Many flowers suitable for hanging baskets are pendulous, top heavy, or creeping, which makes them look lovely when displayed from a container at eye level or higher.
 Flowers with tiny or fragrant flowers benefit from a lofty perch to maximize their proximity to our senses.
-Some hanging basket flowers even attract butterflies or hummingbirds, giving us a close-up view of wildlife antics on our porch or deck.
+Some hanging basket flowers even attract butterflies or hummingbirds, giving you a close-up view of wildlife antics on our porch or deck.

 01 of 11

 For those who don’t have the right climate to grow fussy fuchsias, begonias can act as a plant double.
 The half-hardy Begonia boliviensis has the same tubular, pendulous flowers as fuchsias, but can handle the heat and humidity of Southern summers.
 Other tuberous begonias that look great in hanging baskets include the Nonstop Mocca series, which are fully double and resemble roses.

 02 of 11

 Not many vines flourish in a hanging basket, but Thunbergia alata has the right combination of exuberance and restraint that makes it a showy container plant.
-The annual vines will scramble up the chains of the hanging basket as well as spill over the sides, sporting one-inch flowers in white and gold shades.
+The annual vines will scramble up the chains of the hanging basket as well as spill over the sides, sporting 1-inch flowers in white and gold shades.

 03 of 11

 Gardeners living in areas with cool, wet summers can’t pass up the opportunity to grow this amazing, shade-loving tender perennial.
 Although the plants do tend to wither in summer weather, you can look for one of the more heat tolerant varieties like "Astoria," "Jupiter," or "Surprise."
 A little fuss will prolong the beauty of fuchsias in hanging baskets: the plants respond well to daily misting, regular fertilizing, and diligent deadheading.

 04 of 11